Tutorial: Creating an Installer

 examples\tutorial directory on the command line.
 To create an installer called YourInstaller.exe that has the packages identified by com.vendor.product, enter the following command:

 Qt Installer Framework creates the installer in the current directory and you can deliver it to end users.

 binarycreator tool, see binarycreator.

-Note: If an error message is displayed when you run the tutorial installer, check that you used a statically built Qt to create the installer.
+Note: If an error message appears when you run the tutorial installer, check that you used a statically built Qt to create the installer.
 For more information, see Configuring Qt.

 © 2021 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 The Qt Company, Qt and their respective logos are trademarks of The Qt Company Ltd in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.